pagienge/VMassist/README.md

 - run `bootstrap-VMassist.sh` to get both scripts and place in a temporary location

 ### Running VMassist
-- neither of the 'download' procedures will automatically run the diagnostic script
+- Running `bootstrap-VMassist.sh` will download and run the diagnostic script from `/tmp/VMassist`
-- Run the `VMassist.sh` from the path reported in the output of `bootstrap-VMassist.sh` as root, or through sudo
+- After downloading by any method, run the `VMassist.sh` from the path reported in the output of `bootstrap-VMassist.sh` as root, or through sudo

 ### syntax
 Syntax: VMassist.sh [-h|v]